29.11.02

 And the winner (of the Blogger redesign contest) is...
 Kevin Conboy! [formerly of Statera and SpireMedia]

 E-mail virus insults its victims: Known as Winevar, the computer worm arrives in e-mail as an attachment that infects Windows PCs when opened and displays a dialog box pronouncing, "What a foolish thing you have done!"
-Despite the playful tone however, the virus is no joke.

 PCs shape up as masters of disguise: This week, Via Technologies released a new version of its Mini-ITX motherboard.
 Because of its comparatively small size, the Mini-ITX - a circuit board complete with the processor and many of the other components necessary to build a PC - is altering what desktops look like.